As the need to transform digitally increases, businesses’ likely first question is, “Where do we begin?”

 Integrations and the ability to migrate existing systems moves businesses forward faster by utilizing tools and processes already in place.
 This avoids a complete rip-and-replace approach, while increasing efficiencies by bringing all existing systems and workflows into one unified content hub.
 Through being able to easily and deeply integrate additional third-party and proprietary systems into the publishing workflow, organizations can get started quicker and easier to achieve greater operational efficiency.

-2. Capabilities to extend your existing business logic
+Digital transformation needs the capability to extend existing business logic

 Once organizations and publishers have considered the first two critical decisions to choosing a CMS—getting started with a system that is integration and migration-friendly, and adopting a solution that acts as an extension of an existing business logic and workflow—the third factor that ties all of this together is considering a CMS that allows for front-end flexibility.

 Having ultimate flexibility in how digital content is created and presented means increased operational efficiencies and stronger business performance—not to mention greater control for the respective digital publisher.
 This is done through the option of headless or hybrid CMS.